 The final decision, however, rests with the PPS, based on the evidence provided by the Police Ombudsman's Office.

-The PPS will only recommend the prosecution of an officer or officers if it believes the evidence is strong enough for there to be a reasonable prospect of the case against the officer(s) being proved "beyond reasonable doubt" in court.
+The PPS will only recommend the prosecution of an officer or officers if it believes there is strong enough evidence for a reasonable prospect of the case against the officer(s) being proved "beyond reasonable doubt" in court.